roddhjav/apparmor.d/docs/full-system-policy.md

 !!! note "Profile requirement"

-    To work as intended, all privileged services **must** have a profile For a given distribution, the list of these services can be found under:
+    To work as intended, all privileged services **must** have a profile.
+For a given distribution, the list of these services can be found under:
     ```
     /usr/lib/systemd/system/*.service
     /usr/lib/systemd/system-environment-generators/*